 Obviously, the two will not be starring in the show together.
 However, Claire will apparently make brief cameos in the upcoming season as she appears in flashbacks of the Queen’s 21st Birthday speech, while Olivia will continue her reign for one more season.
 As we reported last week, she will then pass the baton on to Imelda Staunton for the fifth part of the award-winning drama.

 Gillian Anderson will play Margaret Thatcher in The Crown Season Four, now in production. pic.twitter.com/OVCO8o2bVk

 Earlier this year, Netflix confirmed the ongoing rumour that Gillian Anderson will play Margaret Thatcher in the next season, a role which the star says she’s ‘relishing exploring’.

-Back in April, it was revealed that Emma Corrin, who some may recognise from a guest role in ITV’s Grantchester, said that she was ‘beyond excited and honoured to be joining The Crown for its fourth season.
+Back in April, it was revealed that Emma Corrin, who some may recognise from a guest role in ITV’s Grantchester, was ‘beyond excited and honoured to be joining The Crown for its fourth season’ as Princess Diana.

 ‘I have been glued to the show since the first episode and to think I’m now joining this incredibly talented acting family is just surreal,’ she said.
 ‘Princess Diana was an icon, and her effect on the world remains profound and inspiring.’